jonlpersson/ed-latimore/site/_drafts/how-to-be-a-man-the-9-qualities-of-masculinity.md

 {% twitter https://twitter.com/EdLatimore/status/1387046610295607305 %}

-The discount you get comes from the discipline you had to build up your position and delay gratification until you were in a strong enough position to not be affected by a night out partying or spending a few extra thousand dollars on a trip.
+The discount you get comes from the discipline you had to have to build up your position and delay gratification until you were in a strong enough position to not be affected by a night out partying or spending a few extra thousand dollars on a trip.

-The tax you pay is in the form of playing catch up, still having to meet your normal demands, and dealing with the pain of managing both at the same time.
+The tax you pay is in the form of playing catch up, still having to meet your normal demands, but dealing with the pain of managing both at the same time.
 You paid for your vacation on credit so now you not only have to pay it back over time **with** interest, you still have to manage your normal expenses.

 But if you were responsible, you’d have more to be able to do more and be freer in the process.